shekkizh/shekkizh.github.io/_pages/cv.md

 ### **Member of Technical Staff, Tenyx (Acquired by Salesforce)** `June 2023 - October 2024`

 Part of the founding team at Tenyx building Voice AI for customer support.
-Was primarily focused on research and creating intellectual property.
+Was primarily focused on research and algorithms for various aspects of voice agents.
 Key accomplishments include research on continual learning [[VB article](https://venturebeat.com/ai/tenyx-aims-to-fix-llms-catastrophic-forgetting-problem/)], building TenyxChat series of models [[VB article](https://venturebeat.com/ai/exclusive-ai-startup-tenyxs-fine-tuned-open-source-llama-3-model-outperforms-gpt-4/)], and geometric characterization of LLMs [[HN Discussion](https://news.ycombinator.com/item?id=40899309)].
 Was also involved in product development, particularly in endpointing, audio disambiguation, and agent governance.

 ### **Research Intern**, Google, Sunnyvale, CA `Sep 2022 - Dec 2022`